tanray-swe/home-networking-project/README.md

 * MediaTek MT7621
 * 256 MB RAM
 * 24 MB storage
-* Cost: ABout SGD 10 - 25 each, second-hand.
+* Cost: About SGD 10 - 25 each, second-hand.

 Screenshot of the OPNsense Dashboard: